ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 lacks this documented GitHub key (rhysd/actionlint#680); CI validates the exact two queue configurations before excluding only that unsupported-key diagnostic.

+After the initial batch runs finish, `smoke_recovery.py` authenticates each exact run and validates its complete attempt-specific job inventory against the immutable topology.
+A completed batch with conclusion `failure`, a complete exact job inventory, and a successful collector is eligible for at most one confirmation retry.
+Missing, ambiguous, or mismatched evidence, incomplete jobs, and an unsuccessful collector fail closed without a retry.
+A successful batch, whether initial or confirmation, is never rerun by recovery.

-After the initial batch runs finish, `smoke_recovery.py` validates the complete attempt-specific job inventory.
-Only a terminal remote-download DNS failure or HTTP 429/502/503/504 in the actual failed download/install step can authorize a retry.
-The failed step must match one explicit, single-command HTTPS curl step read from the immutable workflow commit, with its real exit code.
-Printed error text, variables, shell programs, mixed install/build steps, and downstream summary-guard failures are not sufficient evidence for an automatic retry.
+The strict standalone curl classifier remains diagnostic: it binds a terminal remote-download DNS failure or HTTP 429/502/503/504 to an explicit single-command HTTPS curl step from the immutable workflow commit and its real exit code.
+It no longer controls retry eligibility.
+A combined install/build step or an unknown diagnostic classification does not disqualify an otherwise authenticated failed batch.
+Assertion failures are never relabelled transient;
-Unknown or mixed failures, local-service errors, compilation/assertion failures, permissions, checksums, missing evidence, and failed collectors stop recovery.
-No test outcome or skip is rewritten.

-The initial inventory of 960 registered workflows has no eligible standalone curl steps.
-Their combined install/build failures therefore require repair, not an inferred transient retry.
-This is not fleet-wide automatic recovery;
-broader confirmation reruns require a separate policy decision.
+no test outcome or skip is rewritten.
+A retry confirms behavior at the same commit, not a diagnosis of transience or automatic code repair.

-Each failed batch can receive at most two fresh dispatches, with backoff and a 90-minute controller budget, further capped by a shared 285-minute initial-batch and recovery deadline that reserves time for Global Summary and evidence upload.
+The single confirmation retry uses backoff and a controller budget of at most 90 minutes, further capped by the existing shared 285-minute initial-batch and recovery deadline that reserves time for Global Summary and evidence upload.
-Custom shell wrappers cannot authorize retries.
-Every dispatch has a new nonce and run ID, still attempt 1.
-The main SHA must remain unchanged.
+Every confirmation dispatch has a new nonce and run ID, still attempt 1, at the same SHA.
+The `main` SHA must remain unchanged.
 Ambiguous dispatch responses are reconciled by the original nonce, never blindly reposted.
-Original failures and replacement identities are retained in the orchestration evidence artifact.
+Original failed runs, their exact job inventory and failure evidence, and confirmation identities and outcomes are retained in the orchestration evidence artifact, even when the confirmation succeeds.
+Persistent failures remain red and require repair; there is no second confirmation retry.
 Global Summary runs only after every selected batch succeeds; its all-fresh publication gate rejects retained historical rows and package test failures.

+Current-SHA guards run before initial dispatch, while polling, and immediately before Global Summary.
+If `main` advances during the run, fail closed: stop further dispatches and publication, retain the evidence, and explicitly report the run as superseded with both the tested SHA and the current `main` SHA.
+A superseded run is not validation of current `main`.
+Notify the owner/reviewer;
+after merges settle, the owner starts a fresh `workflow_dispatch` on `main`.
+Rerunning an old Actions run retains its old SHA and cannot validate the new commit.
+There is no automatic replacement orchestration.

 A separate job with `issues: write`, no deployment credentials, reports the verified orchestration outcome in a GitHub issue.
 Set repository variable